Public Briefing on Sixth Street Viaduct Highlights Need to Remember Bridges are about Connecting People

 + + +

 UPDATE: A selection of this post speculating on the absence of bike lanes has been deleted.
 There will be bike lanes on the roadway.
 The bike lanes were not visible in the renderings and the only answer I had been able to get when asking about the possibility of bike lanes directed me to look at the renderings.
-So, thank you to Nat Gale for getting confirmation from the project manager that plans do indeed include bike lanes.
+Thank you to Nat Gale for getting confirmation from the project manager that plans do indeed include bike lanes.

 If you’d like to see a video of the briefing, click here.
 The power point presentation from the briefing is here.
 The design of the bridge is expected to be 90% complete in January of 2014.
 Improvements at 20 intersections around the bridge are slated to begin over the summer (and continue til the spring of 2015), but demolition of the bridge itself will not begin before December of 2014.
 The bridge entrances will be closed between 6 and 9 months, and much of the demolition work on or near the freeways and railroad tracks will be done at night.
 An earlier presentation on intersections can be found here, although it appears that some of the targeted intersections have changed since this April draft.
 Other documents can be found on the project website.